31st August 2022

 This was again a period of transition for the defence forces and the monarchy, with another period of war.

 Having taken over as monarch at age 58 years from his long-lived mother, Edward VII reigned for only a little over 9 years before his death on 6th May 1910.
 His son was crowned King George V on 22nd June 1911, and reigned for nearly 26 years.
 Both coronations resulted in new batches of buttons!
-Buttons for the Australian Commonwealth Military Forces and also the Royal Australian Artillery were made with the GVR cypher, but were soon superseded.
+Buttons for the Australian Commonwealth Military Forces and the Royal Australian Artillery were made with the GVR cypher, but were soon superseded.
 They were probably only valid from 1911-1912 (see Cossum pages 30 and 31).

-The defence forces were also in transition, with the initial structure abandoned in 1909, and a new scheme based on universal military service established from 1911.
+The defence forces were in transition, with the initial structure abandoned in 1909, and a new scheme based on universal military service established from 1911.
 As a result, a new design button was issued.

 The Age, 29th June 1912 page 13.

-With tensions rising in Europe, the department of Defence contracted Stoke & Sons to produce Commonwealth Pattern General Service (abbreviated as as C.P.
+With tensions rising in Europe, the Department of Defence contracted Stoke & Sons to produce Commonwealth Pattern General Service (abbreviated as as C.P.
 G.S.) and artillery (C.P.
 R.A.A.) buttons in February 1914, even before the declaration of war in August.
 Further orders to Stokes for G.S. buttons were issued in 1917, 1918 and 1919.

 Navy